Susanne Bobzien

 Susanne Bobzien FBA (born 1960) is a German-born philosopher whose research interests focus on philosophy of logic and language, determinism and freedom, and ancient philosophy.
-She currently is senior research fellow at All Souls College, Oxford and professor of philosophy at the University of Oxford.
+She is currently a visiting research fellow at Princeton University and professor emerita and a quondam fellow at Oxford University and All Souls College, Oxford.

 Early life

 Bobzien was born in Hamburg, Germany, in 1960.
-She graduated in 1985 with an M.A. at Bonn University, and in 1993 with a doctorate in philosophy (D.Phil.) at Oxford University, where from 1987–1989 she was affiliated with Somerville College.
+She graduated in 1985 with an M.A. at Bonn University, and in 1993 with a doctorate in philosophy (D.Phil.) at Oxford University, where from 1987 to 1989 she was affiliated with Somerville College.

 Academic career

-Bobzien currently holds the position of senior research fellow at All Souls College, Oxford and is professor of philosophy at Oxford University.
+Bobzien was a tutorial fellow in philosophy at Balliol College, Oxford from 1989 to 1990, fellow and praelector in philosophy at The Queen's College, Oxford from 1990 to 2002, and CUF Lecturer in Philosophy at Oxford University from 1993 to 2002.
 She was appointed to a senior professorship in philosophy at Yale in 2001 and held this position from 2002 to 2010.
-From 1993 to 2002 she had a tenured position at Oxford University.
-From 1990 to 2002, she was fellow and praelector in philosophy at The Queen's College.
-Before that she was tutorial fellow in philosophy at Balliol College.
+From 2013 to 2023, she was Professor of Philosophy and Senior Research Fellow at All Souls College, Oxford.
+In the fall of 2023 she resigned her fellowship and returned to the US for family reasons, where in 2024 she took up a visiting professorship at Princeton University.
+Since 2025, she has been a visiting research fellow in the Department of Philosophy at Princeton University.

 Among her awards are a British Academy Research Readership (2000–2002), and a fellowship of the National Endowment for the Humanities (2008–09).
 In 2014 she was elected a Fellow of the British Academy, the United Kingdom's national academy for the humanities and social sciences.
+In 2021, she was elected a corresponding member of the International Academy of Philosophy of Science.

 Bobzien has published several books and numerous articles in leading academic journals and collections.